-Greenhouse gases reported under the Australian government's National GHG Inventory (also known as the National Inventory Report or NIR) include carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), sulphur hexafluoride (SF6) and other hydrofluorocarbons and perfluorocarbons.
+GHGs reported under the Australian government's National GHG Inventory (also known as the National Inventory Report or NIR) include:

+- carbon dioxide (CO2)

+- methane (CH4)

+- nitrous oxide (N2O)

+- sulphur hexafluoride (SF6)

+- other hydrofluorocarbons and perfluorocarbons.

 The main emissions from agricultural production are carbon dioxide, methane and nitrous oxide.
-To allow for an accurate comparison between the quantity and potency of emission sources, GHG emissions are measured in carbon dioxide equivalents (CO_2 -e).
+To allow for an accurate comparison between the quantity and potency of emission sources, GHG emissions are measured in carbon dioxide equivalents ( $CO_2$ -e).

-The carbon cycle illustrates the flow of carbon between different carbon reservoirs on Earth.
+The carbon cycle involves the flow of carbon between different reservoirs on earth.
 Reservoirs include carbon life forms such as plants and animals, oceans, rocks, minerals and gases in the atmosphere.
 Carbon is transferred between these reservoirs through processes such as respiration, decomposition, photosynthesis, livestock emissions and the combustion of fossil fuels and biosolids.

 The amount of carbon on the planet does not change because earth is a closed system.
-A balance system occurs when the carbon naturally released from reservoirs is equal to the amount of carbon that is naturally absorbed by reservoirs.
+A balanced system occurs when the carbon naturally released from reservoirs is equal to the amount of carbon that is naturally absorbed by reservoirs.
 However, the distribution of carbon between reservoirs can change and has been accelerated due to human impact.
 Particularly, the use of fossil fuels (fossil reservoirs of carbon), deforestation and soil carbon loss has created an imbalance in the carbon cycle through the increase of carbon in the atmosphere, leading to global warming.

-While the carbon cycle involves enormous amounts of carbon, the global warming is influenced by 'net' emissions.
-Typically, flows of so-called "biogenic carbon" are not counted as part of the emissions relevant for global warming.
+While the carbon cycle involves enormous amounts of carbon, global warming is influenced by 'net' emissions.
+Typically, flows of 'biogenic carbon' are not counted as part of the emissions relevant for global warming.
 This means carbon that flows between grass, grain and livestock as part of the natural cycle does not cause a net increase in global warming.
 However, release of carbon from fossil fuels, deforestation or soil carbon loss, and releases of other GHGs such as nitrous oxide and methane do contribute to global warming.

-All greenhouse gases are not equal; methane and nitrous oxide have much higher warming effects than carbon dioxide, and this is typically measured in terms of radiative forcing.
+All GHGs are not equal - methane and nitrous oxide have much higher warming effects than carbon dioxide - and this is typically measured in terms of radiative forcing.
 Radiative forcing measures the immediate impact that incremental increases of GHGs have on the balance of incoming and outgoing radiation in the atmosphere (World Meteorological Organization, 1985).

-A positive radiation force indicates that the incoming energy is greater than the outgoing energy, whereas a negative radiation force indicates that outgoing energy is greater than incoming energy.
+A positive radiation force indicates:

+incoming energy is greater than the outgoing energy.

+A negative radiation force indicates:

+• outgoing energy is greater than incoming energy.

 Each gas has a different capacity to contribute to global warming.
 The Global Warming Potential (GWP) is a measure of cumulative radiative forcing, which aims to quantify the long-term contribution of a particular gas, to global warming.
 It is the global metric for assessing the equivalence of these different gases over a 100-year time period (i.e. the average contribution to global warming over the next 100 years).
 Using this system, the GWP100 value for methane used in Australia as of July 2020 is 28 (i.e. 28 times more warming potential than carbon dioxide), and the GWP100 value for nitrous oxide is 265 (Figure 1).